thebaldgeek/thebaldgeek.github.io/Inmarsat.md

 Navigation: [home](README.md)

-One of, if not, THE first thing you will need to do is find which of the 4 Inmarsat satellites covers your port of the planet.
+One of, if not, THE first thing you will need to do is find which of the 4 Inmarsat satellites covers your part of the planet.
 Or even more specifically, which of them is visible from your desired antenna location.
 There are two versions of the following diagram floating around on the Internet, be sure and consult the correct one (the one shown here).
 One is pre-migration, the other is post-migration.
 Inmarsat moved the orbits for better coverage and other technical reasons.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/inmarsatcoverage.png" height="580">

-As you can see, each satellite covers the main part of the planet with some overlap.
+Each satellite covers part of the planet with some overlap.
 Each satellite uses different frequencies from those satellites that overlap with the one next to it.
+We list the frequencies for L-Band further down.
 Your choice will come down to what you can see, what local obstructions are between you and the satellite and if you are planing on receiving L-Band or C-Band aero data or both.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/inmarsattable.png" height="580">